 Preparing your chickens for cold weather

 Raising chickens is an excellent and easy way to become more self sufficient.
 Not only are they a great introductory livestock animal but they will ensure you that the fridge has a constant stock of meat, eggs or both.
-If you own chickens now or are considering purchasing them in the future and live in a cold weather zone during the winter months, this section may be of use to you.
+If you built your first DIY chicken coop and own chickens now or are considering purchasing them in the future and live in a cold weather zone during the winter months, this section may be of use to you.
 Preparing your chickens for cold weather should involve a well thought out plan.

 The winter months are longer, colder and can be very dangerous if not life-threatening for the chickens.
 But worry not, chickens are very hardy in can withstand extremely cold temperatures as long as they have met four key requirements.

 If you do not meet these requirements the chance is high that the birds egg production may decrease or stop entirely.
 Taking the steps to meet these requirements will keep your word happy, healthy and producing eggs.

 Hopefully when winter comes your birds are mature past the point of chicks, otherwise it may be wise to keep them indoors at night until their feathers come in, in full.
 Chickens as mentioned earlier are extremely tolerant to the cold.
 They have a layer of warm down under their feathers.
 They flock together at night when they roast as well.
 More chickens per coop generate more body heat per bird and also increase their tolerance to the cold.

 Before anything else insure your birds that they have an adequate shelter.
 One of the most primitive of needs, shelter is one big key to survival.
 This holds true for not only humans but all animals and that includes chickens.
 No matter how many birds do you have, be at 2 or 200, they will need a proper shelter to survive the elements.
 Exposure to winter without preparing your chickens for it will resolve an illness and even death.
 Give them what they need; warmth, good health and good spirits.